Budapest's Palace District: The Palotanegyed Palaces

 The variously-named Liebner or Darányi Palace (Sándor Stärk, 1896), Lőrinc pap tér 3.
 Built for then-agriculture minister Ignác Darányi.

 The Emich Palace (Ferenc Novák, 1896), Horánszky utca 16.
 Built for royal courtier and owner of the Athenaum printworks Gusztáv Emich as three enormous apartments, one on each floor.
 Sold in 1913 to Count Aurél Dessewffy, judge and Speaker of the-then House of Magnates.

 The Keszlerffy Palace (József Huber, 1897), Bródy Sándor utca 6.
 Built for János Keszlerffy, who was connected by marriage to Count György Károlyi.

 One of the district's three Zichy Palaces (Lipót Havel), 1897), Lőrinc pap tér 2.
 Built for Count Nándor Zichy.
 Today the Hotel Palazzo Zichy.

+The Szentkereszty Palace at Horánszky utca 15.
+Built in 1898 for Transylvanian Baroness Maria Szentkereszty de Zágon,née Florescu de Floresti et Vizuresti, born in 1857 into the Florescu family from Wallachia/Moldavia with deep roots in the Romanian nobility.
+Her husband Béla was a member of the Hungarian Transylvanian nobility.
+Sándor Fort was the building's architect.
+The building became the Romanian legation in the 1920s.
+Raoul Bossy, Baroness Szentkereszty's nephew, became the minister in Hungary 1936-39.
+The embassy closed in August 1944 when Romania joined the allies.
+In 1956 it housed the Yugoslav embassy and briefly housed Prime Minister Imre Nagy.
+The Szentkereszty coat of arms still features above the gateway.